-Humanity & Inclusion works to improve the living conditions of people with disabilities in Burundi.
-The organisation helps them to obtain orthopaedic devices and to earn a living, and promotes their social inclusion.
+Humanity & Inclusion worked during 26 years to improve the living conditions of people with disabilities in Burundi.

 Thierry, 9, was born without a left leg.
 He can go to school with his prosthesis given by Humanity & Inclusion. | © Evrard Niyomwungere / HI

 HI began working in Burundi in 1992.

 On December 31, 2018, the organization stopped its activities in the country.

 HI no longer felt able to carry out its projects due to decisions by the Burundian government regarding international NGOs, including a new obligation to register and report the ethnicity of its employees.

 With its partners, HI completed the following activities between 2017 and 2018:

 - Provided rehabilitation care to more than 10,000 people

 - Raised the awareness of 85,000 children on violence prevention, including sexual assault prevention

 - Supported 400 children with disabilities, or victims of violence